levonk/data-integration/Implementor.md

 	* Prefer paritions with latest pointer in meta-store instead of droping data
     * Do not drop tables unless successful load to partition/temp table has happened
 	* Perform validations before load
-	* Have standardized file naming
+	* Have standardized file naming that specifically avoids lexographic order to allow better performance
 	* raw data should be ingested without any transformations
 	* ingest date should be parameterized
 	* ingest should probably include some amount of rolling load in case there was an issue